Overview

 Triggers

-On Load vs On Display — On Load fires once per component per session (it does not re-fire on back/forward or breadcrumb navigation).
+On Load vs On Display — On Load fires once per component per session and does not re-fire on back/forward or breadcrumb navigation.
+In UI Flows, an explicit Navigate To action resets this: the destination screen’s On Load re-fires so it can re-initialize data.
 On Display fires every time the component becomes visible.
 In UI Flows, Modal supports On Load only.

 Action types